 Welcome to the ASL Voter Assistance Hotline!

 It is very important that you vote and we know that voting information can be confusing and unclear.
-With the 2018 midterm election coming up in November, the hotline can provide resources on the voting process.
+The hotline can provide resources on the voting process.
 You can ask questions and get answers — in ASL!
 Volunteers will be standing by to answer any questions you have about voting.
-We encourage you to vote in the upcoming election, you can use our hotline to get more information if needed!
+We encourage you to vote, you can use our hotline to get more information if needed!
 If you care about your rights and want to support/be against certain issues, make an impact by voting for candidates who will support your positions/issues.

 Bottom line: register to vote and participate in the next election.